elehobica/pico_fatfs/Readme.md

 | 36 | 3V3(OUT) | 3.3V | VDD (4) | 3V3 |

 #### Caution
-* SPI0_TX and SPI0_RX needs to be pull-ed up with 10Kohm.
 * Wire length between Pico and SD card is very sensitive.
 Short wiring as possible is desired, otherwise errors such as Mount error, Preallocation error and Write fail will occur.

 ### Serial (CP2102 module)